 The Swedenborg Library is excited to announce that we have changed to a new interlibrary loan system called Tipasa.
-For your convenience, all previously created accounts have been transferred from ILLiad.
-Your network ID will be your user name, and you will need to set your password the first time you login.
-The library staff is happy to help you!
+For your convenience, all you need to do to activate your account is click the “set/reset password” link using your network ID as your user name.
+Please let us know if we can help you!

 Interlibrary Loan FAQ

 Why would I use this?

 How do I set up an ILL account?